jonasbb/serde_with/serde_with/src/guide/serde_as.md

 ### Using `#[serde_as]` with serde's remote derives

 A special case of the above section is using it on remote derives.
-This is a special functionality of serde where it derives the de/serialization code for a type from another crate if all fields are `pub`.
+This is a special functionality of serde, where it derives the de/serialization code for a type from another crate if all fields are `pub`.
 You can find all the details in the [official serde documentation](https://serde.rs/remote-derive.html).

 ```rust